Am I “overqualified” for this role? Why seniority mismatch shows up in follow-ups, not titles

 Practice answering “why this role” without condescension.
 A good answer names what you want to do next, not what the job is “beneath” you-which is a trust killer.

-Run mock interviews with difficulty matched to the loop, and use follow-ups to see where you over-explain or flex scope when simplicity was the goal.
+Run interview practice with difficulty matched to the loop, and use follow-ups to see where you over-explain or flex scope when simplicity was the goal.

 Your dashboard notes should track repeated feedback themes; fix one at a time so your seniority reads as helpful, not overwhelming.